"You will know the truth, and the truth will make you free."

 Seeker

-The Mature Seeker embodies independent inquiry in service of truth.
+The Mature Seeker lives for the question.
 As the Magician's Magician, he is pure spirit seeking spirit—fire doubled.

 His pursuit is radical and humble.
 He questions everything while honoring what has been learned.
 He seeks directly while learning from teachers.